- Former President of the NAACP

 - Former Representative for Maryland’s 7th Congressional District

-- Views racism as a uniquitous presence in American society
+- Views racism as a ubiquitous presence in American society

 In 1984 Mfume earned a master’s degree in liberal arts from Johns Hopkins University.
 In 1986 he was elected to the U.S. House of Representatives, where he went on to serve five two-year terms.
-He was also a member—and at one point the chairman—of the Congressional Black Caucus.
-For an overview of Mfume’s voting record on a range of key issues during his tenure in Congress, click here.
+He was also a member—and at one point the chairman—of the Congressional Black Caucus (CBC).

 In 1997 Mfume supported the unsuccessful mayoral candidacy of Al Sharpton in New York City.